TravelNotes.org - The Online Guide to Travel.

 Istanbul is still overcrowded, although it has cleaned up its act in recent years.
 The pedestrian zone bustles with young Turks talking into mobile phones and watching each other from outdoor restaurant tables, Italian style - granted the coffee is a little thicker, but the atmosphere is sweet.

-Istanbul Clues
+Istanbul Clues:

 Serhat Engul is a licensed Istanbul tour guide who uses plenty of visual aids to make sure that you understand the historical significance and architecture of the city.

-Accommodation in Istanbul
+Where to Stay in Istanbul

-Utangac Sokak No 19.
+Armagrandi Spina Hotel: Utangac Sokak No 19, Istanbul.

-Hotel Hippodrome:
+Hippodrome Hotel

-Turkey Travel
+Türkiye Travel

 Granted, there is a lot of history and pleasure in cruising around the coastal resorts of Antalya, Alanya, Bodrum, Izmir and Marmaris.